Nursing

 required for program

-UNW Nursing Cohort 16 received a 100% first-time pass rate on the NCLEX.
-This shows the excellence of our nursing program, faculty and staff, and the hard work of our students, as the NCLEX has been updated to the Next Generation NCLEX or NGN in April 2023.
+UNW Nursing graduates have achieved a 100% first-time pass rate on the NCLEXRN® from 2022-2024.
+This shows the excellence of our nursing program, faculty and staff, and the hard work of our students.
 Congratulations to our graduates from the School of Nursing!

 Why study nursing at Northwestern?

-The baccalaureate degree program in nursing at the University of Northwestern – St. Paul, is accredited by the Commission on Collegiate Nursing Education.
+The BSN program at The University of Northwestern – St. Paul is accredited by the Commission on Collegiate Nursing Education.
+Nursing major candidates who have completed all program, credit, and degree requirements will be recommended for the candidate’s licensure (NCLEXRN®).

 Request Information